Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

 \subsection{Importance of Context}

-\cref{sec:data-biases} demonstrated that the training data infuses LLMs with biases regarding the verbalization of uncertainty.
-But does this translate to a sensitivity to conversational context like in humans, too?
+\cref{sec:data-biases} showed that the training data infuses LLMs with biases regarding the uncertainty verbalization.
+But does this translate to a sensitivity to conversational context, similar to humans?
+We explore this by analyzing model responses and measuring linguistic and numerical calibration.

-\paragraph{Speaker-Listener Relationship.} In \cref{sec:interper-ego-mot}, we discussed how verbal uncertainty expression can have functions beyond uncertainty, for instance by expressing politeness or displaying commitment.
-We show that these factors also influence verbalized uncertainty in LLMs.
-We use $250$ questions from TriviaQA \citep{joshi2017triviaqa} and pose them to six different commercial LLMs, simulating conversational context through the system and question prompt.
-Specifically, we explore different relationships and social hierarchies---e.g.\@ in the \emph{Employee - Boss} setting, the LLM impersonates an employee who is asked a question and wants to impress their boss with the answer.
-In \emph{Suspect - Interrogator}, the LLM has to act as a suspect in an interrogation, trying to dispel any suspicion.\footnote{All details and full results are described in \cref{appendix:context-importannce}.} We show a selection of results in \cref{fig:conversational-context-overview}, where the register of verbalization (i.e.\@ using verbal expressions, numerical expressions, both or none of them) varies largely between models, but also across scenarios.
-For instance, in the neutral setting, most models use no or only one register of verbalization.
-In contrast, given strict hierarchies (e.g.\@ \emph{Cititzen - Monarch}), models almost always express uncertainty, often combining both linguistic and numerical means.
-In addition, \cref{fig:context-calibration} illustrates that the numerical and linguistic calibration of models varies drastically across contexts, despite identical question prompts.
+\paragraph{Speaker-Listener Relationship.} In \cref{sec:interper-ego-mot}, we discussed how verbal uncertainty expression has functions beyond uncertainty, for instance expressing politeness or commitment.
+We show that these factors also influence LLMs.
+We use $250$ questions from TriviaQA \citep{joshi2017triviaqa} and pose them to six commercial LLMs (overview in \cref{table:llms} in the appendix), simulating conversational context through the system and question prompt in \cref{table:pretraining-datasets,fig:context-system-prompt}.
+Specifically, we explore different relationships and social hierarchies, e.g.\@ in the \emph{Employee -- Boss} setting, the LLM impersonates an employee who wants to impress their boss with the answer.
+In \emph{Suspect -- Interrogator}, the LLM acts as the suspect in an interrogation, trying to dispel suspicion.
+We show the results in \cref{fig:conversational-context-overview}, where the register of verbalization (i.e.\@ using verbal expressions, numerical expressions, both or none of them) varies largely between models, but also across scenarios.
+In the neutral setting, most models use no or only one register of verbalization.
+In contrast, given strict hierarchies (e.g.\@\ \emph{Cititzen -- Monarch}), models almost always express uncertainty, often combining both linguistic and numerical means.

+\paragraph{Calibration.} In addition, we assess the calibration of expressions across relationships.
+For numerical expressions, we resort to approximation of the expected calibration error (ECE; \citealp{naeini2015obtaining, guo2017calibration}) through sorting of predictions into $M$ equally-spaced bins by confidence:

+where $\text{acc}(\cdot)$ refers to the accuracy of predictions in bin $\mathcal{B}_m$ and $\text{conf}(\cdot)$ to average confidence of predictions in the same bin.
+For epistemic markers, we measure their appropriateness through colligation with Yule's $Y$ \citep{yule1912methods}: